LSSI-ETH/TouCAN/README.md

 ## Example file is put under the example/example_df.csv
 How to train TouCAN on your own data:
 #### TCR input parameters:
--input_type : "beta_chain or paired_chain"
+ - input_type : "beta_chain or paired_chain"
--encoding_type: "onehot or ESM"
+ - encoding_type: "onehot or ESM"
--esm_type: "ESM1v or ESM2"
+ - esm_type: "ESM1v or ESM2"
--chain_type: "TCR or ab_VC or ab_V"
+ - chain_type: "TCR or ab_VC or ab_V"

 #### Model parameters
--embedding_space: embedding dimension for TCR (integer)
+ - embedding_space: embedding dimension for TCR (integer)
--epochs: N of epochs to train the model (integer)
+ - epochs: N of epochs to train the model (integer)
--patience: early stopping with patience for N epochs (integer)
+ - patience: early stopping with patience for N epochs (integer)
--batch_size: specify the batch size
+ - batch_size: specify the batch size
--learning_rate: specify the learning rate
+ - learning_rate: specify the learning rate
--triplet_loss: "hard or semihard"
+ - triplet_loss: "hard or semihard"

 #### Visualize TouCAN embeddings
--plot_embedding: True or False
+ - plot_embedding: True or False

 Example command: